Smart meters explained

 We’ve heard from members with solar panels who have been refused a smart meter, and from others who have had a smart meter installed that doesn't work with their solar panels.

 The government department for Business, Energy and Industrial Strategy (BEIS) told us that all smart (SMETS) meters can measure energy consumed (imported) and exported back into the grid.

 Smart Energy GB states that in-home displays will show how much energy you’re buying from your supplier, but not necessarily energy you generate.
 (Solar panel owners already have a PV-generation meter that tells them how much electricity their system is generating.)

 Find out more about solar panels and if they're right for your home.

 EDF says it has installed smart meters for customers with solar panels.
-British Gas, First Utility, Ovo Energy and Utilita told us that they are also able to install smart meters at homes with solar panels.
-SSE is able to install but advises customers to wait until technical constraints are resolved.
+British Gas, Ovo Energy and Utilita told us that they are also able to install smart meters at homes with solar panels.
+SSE is able to install, but advises customers to wait until technical constraints are resolved.

-Neither Eon nor Npower are yet installing smart meters for customers with solar panels.
-Eon hopes to being in the ‘coming months’, following industry-wide technical problems in the earlier stages of the roll-out which have now been resolved.
+Neither Eon nor Npower were installing smart meters for customers with solar panels when we last asked.
+Eon planned to do so, following industry-wide technical problems in the earlier stages of the roll-out which have now been resolved.

 Scottish Power told us it could not share this commercially sensitive information with us.